-We are delighted to welcome visitors back to Sir John Soane's Museum from 1 October 2020.
-In October the Museum will be open Thursday - Saturday, 11am - 4pm and in November Wednesday - Sunday, 10am - 4pm.
-Please note, if you are booking tickets for 3:15pm admission that the Museum closes at 4:00pm.
+We are delighted to welcome visitors back to Sir John Soane's Museum from 3 December.
+The Museum will be open Wednesday - Sunday, 10am - 5pm.
+Please note, if you are booking tickets for 4:15pm admission that the Museum closes at 5:00pm.

 We are a COVID-secure venue so we can continue to welcome visitors while London is in Tier 2 alert level.
 Please check the latest government guidelines and only visit the Museum with people inside your household or support bubble.